clayne/hacktical-c/task/README.md

 };
 ```

-The task body is simply a regular pointer to a function taking a `struct hc_task *`-argument.
+The body is simply a regular pointer to a function taking a `struct hc_task *`-argument.

 ```C
 typedef void (*hc_task_body)(struct hc_task *);
 ```

-We also need a way to track of a list of tasks, a scheduler.
+We'll also need a strategy to track of a list of tasks, a kind of scheduler.

 ```C
 struct hc_task_list {